gau-nernst/gau-nernst.github.io/content/posts/20250812-fa-5090/index.md

 Before moving to the next version, I want to talk about profiling tools.
 I think it's always a good idea to use profiling as the guide for optimization.
 Previously I only knew how to use [ncu](https://docs.nvidia.com/nsight-compute/NsightComputeCli/index.html) at a very basic level.
 Seeing so many people using [Nsight Compute](https://developer.nvidia.com/nsight-compute) with cool diagrams, I decided to learn how to use it, and it was actually quite easy to use.

-Nsight Compute can run on a macOS machine with SSH access to another machine with NVIDIA GPU, which is exactly the setup I'm using right now (yes, I write code exclusively on my Macbook...).
+Nsight Compute can run on macOS with SSH access to another machine with NVIDIA GPU, which is exactly the setup I'm using right now (yes, I write code exclusively on my Macbook...).
 If you are unfamiliar with Nsight Compute, I recommend watching a tutorial or two to get acquainted with it.

 To enable source inspection feature, remember to pass `-lineinfo` to NVCC (see [here](https://github.com/gau-nernst/learn-cuda/blob/e83c256/07_attention/main.py#L22)), and enable "Import Source" in Nsight Compute.

 ## Version 2 - Shared memory swizzling

-Let's do a profiling with Nsight Compute, and look at Warp State Statistics section.
+Let's do a profiling with Nsight Compute, and look at **Warp State Statistics** section.

 {{< figure src="v1_warp_state_stats.png" alt="Warp state statistics of version 1" caption="Warp state statistics of kernel version 1." >}}

 **Stall Math Pipe Throttle** being the highest is good - it means warps are busy with math operations i.e. Tensor Cores.
 The second highest is **Stall Short Scoreboard**.
 This typically means waiting for accesses to and from shared memory.
 You can check [Nsight Compute doc](https://docs.nvidia.com/nsight-compute/ProfilingGuide/index.html) and search for `stalled_short_scoreboard`.

-We can double confirm this by looking at "Memory Workload Analysis", which reveals several problems.
+We can double confirm this by looking at **Memory Workload Analysis**, which reveals several problems.

 {{< figure src="v1_memory_analysis.png" alt="Memory analsysis of version 1" caption="Memory analysis of kernel version 1." >}}